Poisoning is a life-threatening emergency which requires immediate veterinary care.

-Fluid therapy to control acidosis (high levels of acid in the blood), and correct dehydration.
-This also helps to flush out any remaining toxins from the body.
+Fluid therapy to control acidosis (high levels of acid in the blood), correct dehydration and helps to flush out any remaining toxins from the body.

 Oxygen therapy in cats who are having difficulty breathing.

-Atropine may be administered to cats who have ingested snail bait.
-This drug counteracts the effect of the toxin on your cat's nervous system.
+Snail bait/insecticides: Atropine may be administered to cats who have ingested snail bait or organophosphates.
+This drug counteracts the effect of the toxin on your cat’s nervous system.

-Vitamin C and/or N-acetylcysteine (NAC) may be given to cats who have ingested paracetamol (acetaminophen).
-These can assist with the detoxification and elimination of the toxin.
+Acetaminophen: Vitamin C and/or N-acetylcysteine (NAC) may be given to cats who have ingested paracetamol (acetaminophen) which can assist with the detoxification and elimination of the toxin.

 Keep all chemicals out of the way of your cat.